perryd01/unaswrappergo/README.md

 The largest part of the codebase was written in 2021 summer.
 We cannot guarantee the correct operation in case of an API update. **Feel free to contribute and keep the code up to date.**

 ## Code documentation
-Unas API has an often poor so we can't figure out some minor stuff either :confused:
+Unas API has an often poor, so we can't figure out some minor stuff either :confused:

 ## Usable API requests